virdis/ElevatorSimulator/README.md

 # Elevator-sim
-Elevator Simulator - playing with Akka and Spray ( JDK 1.7/1.6 required )
+Playing with Akka and Spray - Elevator Simulation

 # Instructions to the application